Upper Meadow Rock Climbing

 Be aware that new routing is still very active in this area, so it may be a bit difficult to find the exact line you're looking for.
 Furthermore, many of the new routes tend to be, uhhh, "less discriminating" than those at the NRG (choss, squeeze jobs), so take heed!
 That said, there are still some insanely classic routes here.

-Classic Climbing Routes in Upper Meadow
+Classic Climbing Routes at Upper Meadow